renuo/applications-setup-guide/ruby_on_rails/configure_ci.md

 Before configuring the CI, you should already have a Git Repository with the code, a `bin/check` command to execute, and the main branches already pushed and ready to be tested.

-1. Proceed to <https://renuo.semaphoreci.com/> and login through github with renuobot@renuo.ch ([1Password](https://start.1password.com/open/i?a=QZNJJCCDWVCGBGI73Z2L55KSGE&v=crlutt26yprmp6thr573qxsxkq&i=u7rirvnrf5fjxd25caiq7ib6vq&h=renuo.1password.com))
+1. Proceed to <https://renuo.semaphoreci.com/> and login through GitHub with renuobot@renuo.ch ([1Password](https://start.1password.com/open/i?a=QZNJJCCDWVCGBGI73Z2L55KSGE&v=crlutt26yprmp6thr573qxsxkq&i=u7rirvnrf5fjxd25caiq7ib6vq&h=renuo.1password.com))
-1. Follow this instructions to install semaphore CLI https://docs.semaphoreci.com/reference/sem-command-line-tool/
+1. Follow these instructions to install semaphore CLI https://docs.semaphoreci.com/reference/sem-command-line-tool/
 1. Create a project here: <https://renuo.semaphoreci.com/new_project>

 ## Rails specific configuration